 The global target aligns with the development of mapping and consolidation of data for easy reference, transparency and data sharing here in Howe Sound.
 The David Suzuki Foundation's Conservation map and the Marine Reference Guide have been developed as important tools for planning.

-These maps help identify where more research and capacity is needed to improve ocean health in Howe Sound.
+The Marine Stewardship Inititaive's Marine Reference Guide is a decision support tool that helps to identify where more research and capacity is needed to improve ocean health in Howe Sound.

 What more can we be doing or are we on track?
 We want to hear from you.